How Much Down Payment Do I Really Need to Buy a Home in Arizona?

 Down payment assistance is essentially a way to bridge the gap between what you have saved and the program's minimum down.
 With DPA, you can effectively bring your out-of-pocket down payment to $0 or close to it — even on programs that nominally require 3.5% or 5% down.

 Example: FHA loan requires 3.5% down.
 You have $0 saved.
-A 5% DPA covers the 3.5% down plus some closing costs.
+A 5% DPA program can cover the 3.5% down plus some closing costs.
 You bring almost nothing to closing — you just pay a slightly higher first-mortgage rate to fund the assistance.
 Full DPA basics →

 How to figure out your number